 Outreach Events: In addition to the summer camps, VT conducted a presentation for around 80 students at Christiansburg Middle School, introducing them to UAS technology and the cuttingedge research MAAP is involved in.
 VT also plans to host a site visit at Wing Aviation for a local Cub Scout Pack, which includes youth from kindergarten to fifth grade.
 This will further expand outreach to youth interested in aviation and drone technologies.

-to contribute to the next generation of the UAS workforce.
-The combination of hands-on learning, industry exposure, and term interest in UAS and STEM fields.
+These initiatives were made possible through funding from the FAA ASSURE's A73 program, which supported MAAP's efforts to contribute to the next generation of the UAS workforce.
+The combination of hands-on learning, industry exposure, and mentorship through these programs is designed to foster a long-term interest in UAS and STEM fields.